-About two dozen multi-racial families are currently part of our Family Learning Program.
+About fifteen percent of families who enroll in our Family Learning Program identify as multi-racial.
 We provide an affinity group for these families to engage in the We Stories program with others whose experiences more closely mirror their own.

 Cross-race dialog is an important part of dismantling racism.
 Yet, lots of important race work happens within racial caucusing or affinity groups, which is a leading practice in race scholarship.
 Our area of focus is closing the family conversation gap.
 White families tend not to talk about race and racism with their young children, whereas black and brown families often consider talking about race and racism a necessary part of parenting and raising children in a world that will not treat them fairly.
 This disparity creates a huge conversation gap, one that we believe is detrimental to creating relationships, institutions, and communities that have true anti-racist potential.
 We believe that an important part of creating a stronger and more inclusive St Louis is encouraging white families to address race and racism independently, developing their own intrinsic connection and motivation.
 In order to do that, white families need opportunities to develop their comfort and competence talking about race and racism.
 However, we also encourage our participants to engage in a variety of cross-race experiences offered by other organizations and throughout the community.